 After completing all the steps, check for any other system restore errors.

 Fix 4: Turn On System Restore In The Group Policy Editor

 The System Restore Error can occur due to a local group policy that prevents the System from running the System Restore utility.
 The following steps will help you to enable System Restore in Group Policy editor.

 1. Press the Windows+R buttons on your keyboard to launch Run.

 2. Type “gpedit.msc” in the Run dialog box and click OK.

 3. Go to the left pane once the Group Policy Editor opens and expands Administrative Templates under Computer Configuration.

-5. Go to the right side of the window and double-click on “Turn off System Restore.”
+5. Go to the window’s right side and double-click “Turn off System Restore.”